lmihaig/room_finder/README.md

 # WOKO New Room Notifier

-_Python script sending push notifications whenever a new room is published on the WOKO (student association for housing in Zurich) website._
+_Python script sending push notifications whenever a new room is published on the WOKO (student association for housing in Zurich) website or on wgzimmer._

 <p align="center">
   <img src="notification_sample.jpg" width="450" title="Sample Notifications">